pietervdvn/ALGT/src/Assets/Manual/Thesis/1IntroductionRequirements.md

 Sadly, little tools are availabe that reason about the semantics of a programming language in a mechanized way.
 Researchers often use one of the above frameworks to denote semantics, but in an informal way: the semantics are denoted in \LaTeX for publication - often typeset as a natural deduction rule.
 This is error-prone, as no mechanical checks are performed on these rules.

-This is changing lately, as programming language researchers are starting to two categories of tools to automate this process.
-On one hand, theorem provers are used to automate the reasoning about the semantics: tools such as COQ and Isabelle are gaining popularity in the field, checking correctness proofs of the languages.
+This is changing lately, as programming language researchers are starting to use to automate this process.
+There are two broad categories of those tools:

+- On one hand, theorem provers are used to automate the reasoning about the semantics: tools such as COQ and Isabelle are gaining popularity in the field, checking correctness proofs of the languages, but are quite complicated to use.
- On the other hand are lightweight tools, optimized for language design.
+- On the other hand are lightweight tools used, optimized for language design.
 These tools help with typesetting, translation to the theorem provers or other smaller tasks, in a simple and easy metalanguage.

  Static versus dynamic languages